cmp-202/ssh2shell/README.md

    //response is the full response from the command completed
    //sshObj is this object and gives access to the current set of commands },
-  onCommandTimeout:    function(command, response, stream, sshObj) {
+  onCommandTimeout:    function(command, response, sshObj, stream) {
    //optional code for responding to command timeout
    //response is the text response from the command up to it timing out
    //sshObj gives access to sshObj.commands and sshOnj.sessionTest